-I LOVE using anchor charts.
+I LOVE using word analysis anchor charts.
 I use them when I first teach all of the different strategies and keep them up all year long so students can refer back to them.
 Mini anchor charts in reading notebooks also work if you’re short on wall space!

 You can also create a word wall for synonym and antonym pairs, homophone pairs, and common affixes.
 I like using interactive word walls that students can add to when they find examples in their reading.
 They can jot them on a sticky note and add them to the wall.

 Use Warmup Questions

 You can use stand-alone questions or questions with short passages as part of a daily warmup.
 This is an easy way to spiral through these skills and it only takes a few minutes.
 I love throwing a warmup question up on the interactive whiteboard and having students do a little word work on their own whiteboards.
 These are also great to use as time fillers when you find yourself with a few extra minutes.
 Need help coming up with questions?
 Grab a free word analysis question stems list below!